-Many years ago when I was a service technician at a Cadillac/Oldsmobile dealership, I occasionally worked on customer vehicles with vibration or noise concerns.
+Many years ago, when I was a service technician at a Cadillac/Oldsmobile dealership, I occasionally worked on customer vehicles with vibration or noise concerns.

-As you may know, amplitude is a measurement of the severity or harshness of a vibration.
-Modern vibration diagnosis tools measure two things: vibration frequency (the number of shakes per second), and vibration amplitude.
+As you may know, amplitude measures the severity or harshness of a vibration.
+Modern vibration diagnosis tools measure vibration frequency (the number of shakes per second) and vibration amplitude.
 The amplitude level is typically displayed with a unit of measure of “G Force” or force of gravity.
-Severe vibrations have high amplitude levels and mild vibrations have low amplitude levels, so is there a certain level that is considered normal?
+Severe vibrations have high amplitude levels, and mild vibrations have low amplitude levels, so is there a certain level that is considered normal?

-The answer to that question is no, each customer may be sensitive to different amplitude levels.
-The old guy in the Cadillac from my service technician days was sensitive to a low amplitude vibration and he wanted it fixed.
+The answer to that question is no; each customer may be sensitive to different amplitude levels.
+The old guy in the Cadillac from my service technician days was sensitive to a low amplitude vibration, and he wanted it fixed.
 Had that been my car, I would have never complained about the vibration because my amplitude sensitivity level is less sensitive; the vibration didn’t bother me.

 The NVH app eliminates the guesswork in vibration diagnosis and guides you step-by-step through the entire diagnostic and repair procedure.
 Get the NVH app today by clicking on the link below.